cynthiacheng1/Raycastor/README.md

   affects how far the RayCastor will check for objects.
 The resolution affects how many rays the Camera projects, and therefor how smooth the rendering looks.

-## Devlog

-- May 29, 2017:
-  created repo in class, decided on final project topic (approved) - ray castor
-  wrote basic ray class with instance variables, constructor, toString (started using Pvector- Processing class)

-- June 1st, 2017:
-  Wrote camera class which interacts with Ray to create the projection of images.
-  Methods to create an "interative" ray and created mathods to "rotate" the camera.
-  The camera also has a customizable resolution now.

-- June 4th, 2017:
-  The terrain is now stored inside of a World class.
-The World stores Solids by their coordinates, with a very fast cordinate lookup system.
-This also induced a refactoring of the Raycasting and Texture classes.
-  Textures no longer draw themselves to the screen, but rather return an image buffer for Renderer to use.

-- June 7th, 2017:
-  Got Image Textures to work.
-Got HD textures to work too.

-- June 9th, 2017:
-  The background has a sky and ground, replacing the black void.
-Added some rudimentary movement.

-- June 10th, 2017:
-  Added doors and beacons.

-- June 11th, 2017:
-  Fixed all the bugs inolved with movement.
-Also added the ability to load a World from a file.